-I work very closely with the faculty at all campuses of UICOM (Chicago, Peoria, and Rockford).
+I work very closely with the faculty at our three campuses of UICOM (Chicago, Peoria, and Rockford).
 I bring my experience in learning theories, online teaching methodologies, learning management systems, and creative ways to incorporate effective web tools and technologies to engage our students and hopefully enhance instructional experiences.
-Our faculty members have attained mastery of the course content and valuable classroom experience to inform course development and we work together to develop a shared understanding of the course content and sequencing.
-I created, manage, and am the primary contributor to a faculty development website for the University of Illinois College of Medicine (UICOM): http://comfaculty.uic.edu.
+Medical education draws on the following disciplines: physical, human and biological sciences, humanities, social / behavioral sciences, and clinical sciences.
+In today’s medical schools, these disciplines are combined together rather than like in the past, as separate courses.
+Our faculty members have attained mastery of the course content and valuable classroom experience to inform course development.
+I work with them to develop a shared understanding of the course content and sequencing.
+To aid in their professional development, I created, manage, and am the primary contributor to a faculty development website for the University of Illinois College of Medicine (UICOM): http://comfaculty.uic.edu.

 At the most fundamental level, instructional designers and technologists are intermediaries, bridging the intellectual and attitudinal gaps that exist between instructors and students, and facilitate the use of those supported technologies which they need to accomplish their roles.
 While faculty members are experts in their respective fields of study, they do not necessarily possess all the knowledge and skills needed to handle and manage the myriad (and often changing) technological tools which they are expected to use, particularly in an online environment.
 It falls to instructional designers and technologists to offer them as-needed guidance, training, and technical support.